argparse4j/argparse4j/main/src/site/sphinx/usage.rst

 Java 7
 ^^^^^^

-Argument types for classes and interfaces introduced in Java 7 are available in module ``argparse4j-java7``.
+Since the switch to Java 8 in version 0.9.0, the extensions for Java 7 have been added to the main JAR.
+The package has not changed, so when upgrading to 0.9.0 or higher, the only thing that needs to be done is the removal from the Java 7 extensions JAR from your dependencies.

 The following argument types are available:

 ``java.nio.file.Path``
   Argument type: